Xilinx/Vitis-Tutorials/Getting_Started/Vitis/AIE_Kernel/README.md

 # AI Engine Kernel Compilation

-In this chapter, we will start with a basic Matrix Multiplication example to understand the kernel code and its compilation using **aiecompiler**
+In this chapter, we will start with a basic Matrix Multiplication example to understand the kernel code and its compilation using **Vitis AIE compiler**

 > **Important Note:** This tutorial aims to explain the Vitis tool flow and uses a very simple AI Engine kernel.
 Please use the https://github.com/Xilinx/Vitis-Tutorials/ AI Engine designs to better leverage the AI Engine tiles.